The Last Laugh (2019 film): Plot

-Al wanders to a bar and meets free-spirited artist Doris in Kansas City (Andie MacDowell), becoming sweet on her.
+Al wanders to a bar and meets free-spirited artist Doris in Kansas City, becoming sweet on her.
 She accompanies them on to Chicago, and when they arrive at the hotel, Al is unsure what room he’ll be in.

 Before Al can decide anything, his contact Vic tells him he didn’t get Buddy on Jimmy Fallon.
 In a quandary, he confides in Doris, who offers him `shrooms to get his mind off it.

 Outside of the Chicago gig, Jeanie and Charlie Green finally find Al. Neither he nor Buddy had called either of them during their two week road trip, Charlie scolds Buddy in the dressing room, where he first hears that his dad had been a comic half a century ago.
 We also discover Buddy is dying of pancreatic cancer, explaining his marijuana use.

 As with all the gigs, except Texas, Buddy is a roaring success.
 Meanwhile, Al is fully tripping on the ‘shrooms.
 He and Doris spend the night together.
 He finds a note from her in the morning, saying her goodbyes.

 At first Al, feeling down about Doris and Buddy’s cancer suggests they quit.
 Finally telling him he didn’t get The Tonight Show, Buddy says he doesn’t care and he is going regardless.
 Jeanie and Charlie join Al and Buddy in the ride to NYC.

 Discovering Max Becker, a once-client of Al’s is doing the Stephen Colbert Late Show in the Ed Sullivan theater in New York, he seeks him out.
 He offers him a huge bribe to give him his slot for Buddy.

 Buddy goes on the stage after Max introduces him.
 After his extremely successful performance, he looks up, apologizing to Ed Sullivan for standing him up on that stage 50 years ago.

 Broke, we discover that Al has not returned to the home, and he’s now with Doris in Kansas.
 The message is, it’s never too late to pursue a dream.